 It’s actually quite a large and interesting site to visit.
 I arrived before dawn and had a full day to explore the area.
 On a different day, I had spent a few frustrating hours looking for the Javelin and left empty-handed even though the map included a lot of measurements.
 This time the search was a easier.
 It just needs a little patience and some methodical accuracy.

 I used a map created by player G-Wave.
 His map used one orbital marker and two surface reference points to complete the description.
 It was night time on Daymar, but once I had

-Before leaving I revised the map reference measurements by a fraction of a kilometer from an altitude of 500m.
+Before leaving I revised the map reference measurements by a fraction of a kilometre from an altitude of 500m.

-If you have any problems with OM-3, simply pick a different marker that is closer to the two ground references.
-Once you are oriented correctly with respect to the ground references it doesn’t matter so much which orbital marker you start from.
+Orbital markers are geosynchronous and you should start at OM-3.
 You do need to ensure your starting point on the surface is on the correct side of the centre-line between the two surface markers.

 - Go to Daymar

 - Go to OM-3

 - Rotate your view of Daymar so that Dunlow Ridge is at the top and Arc Corp is at the bottom.

 - Pick a point on Daymar’s surface to the left of centreline between Dunlow Ridge and Arc Corp.
 If in doubt, aim for further than you think you need.
 Its a lot easier to make adjustments as you come back because the surface markers will be in front of you.